 Chalmers University of Technology

-Department of Earth and Space Science
+Department of Space, Earth and Environment Science

 Focuses in MERGE on aerosol and in the context relevant atmospheric chemistry modelling (tropospheric ozone), using the EMEP model as a stepping stone to introducing new parameterizations in regional and over time global climate models.
 The second focus is on methods to collect data about forest biomass and changes in the forest cover using radar remote sensing, for use in evaluation of ecosystem descriptions in climate models.

 Department of Space, Earth and Environment Science – chalmers.se